yurimarca/fastapi_model_deployment/README.md

   - [`live_post.png`](screenshots/live_post.png): A screenshot of the result and status code from the API POST request.

 - **API Query Script:**
-  A script that uses the `requests` module to POST data to the API and display both the model inference result and the status code is included in the repository.
-This verifies that the API is live and functioning as expected.
+  A Python script is included in the repository to query the API and verify its functionality.
+The script sends a POST request to the API and displays both the model inference result and the status code.
+You can find the script at [`query_api.py`](query_api.py).